onewelcome/identity-cloud-documentation/docs/products/access/topics/general-app-config/identity-providers/identity-providers.md

 to [Configuring the Metadata of the SAML Service Provider](../../technical-app-management/idp-saml-sp-config/idp-saml-sp-config.md#configure-metadata-of-the-saml-service-provider) for more information.

-The Entity ID must be configured in Onegini Access for a SAML IdP.
-The Entity ID in the configuration of Onegini Access should be equal to the Entity ID in the metadata of the IdP.
+The Entity ID must be configured in OneWelcome Access for a SAML IdP.
+The Entity ID in the configuration of OneWelcome Access should be equal to the Entity ID in the metadata of the IdP.